-Electricity is produced using many different energy sources and technologies.
-Originally generated on a small scale and close to consumers, electricity is now produced on all scales, from home solar panels able to serve the needs of one household to multiunit central generating stations that supply the electric needs of half a million households.
-The distance from source to consumer can range from a few feet to a thousand miles or more.
-Energy sources for electric generation include renewables (the sun, biomass, flowing rivers, geothermal sources, wind and tides), fossil fuels (natural gas, petroleum, and various forms of coal), and nuclear fission.
-In the U.S., fossil fuels generate 70% of that energy.
+more.
+Energy sources for electric generation include renewable sources (the sun, biomass, flowing rivers, geothermal sources, wind, and tides), fossil fuels (natural gas, petroleum, and various forms of coal), and nuclear fission.
+In the U.S., fossil fuels generate 69% of that energy.
 Nuclear power and conventional hydroelectric generation provide most of the rest, with other renewables delivering a small but steadily growing amount.
 Sources of U.S. electric generation are discussed in more detail in Section II.A.2, below.
 A crucial fact about electricity production and use is that storing electric energy is quite difficult and expensive, and only tiny amounts of electricity can be stored for later use.
-In essence, the industry can only deliver as much power as the available generating plants can produce at a given instant.
-A driving force behind all types of utility planning is the need to ensure that generation and transmission capacity sufficient to meet instantaneous customer needs is available at all times.
+In essence, the industry can only deliver as much power as the available generating plants can produce at a given instant, although significant investments are being made in storage R&D. A driving force behind all types of utility planning is the need to ensure that generation and transmission capacity sufficient to meet instantaneous customer needs are available at all times.

 Transmission, sometimes referred to as "bulk transmission" or "wholesale transmission," means the transmission of wholesale electricity from generators to the point in the electric system where delivery to retail customers begins.
-Delivery to retail customers is usually called "distribution," but distinguishing between the transmission and distribution is complicated in some instances and is discussed further in Sections II.A.4 and III, below.
+Delivery to retail customers is usually called "distribution," but distinguishing between the transmission and distribution is complicated in some instances and is discussed further in Sections II.A.4 and III.
 Transmission primarily takes the form of alternating current at voltages from a few thousand volts to around 750,000 volts.
 The higher the voltage of a transmission line, the more it costs per mile to build; however, the higher the voltage of a line, the greater its capacity to carry power and the lower the energy losses from the electrical resistance of the wires.
-Also, higher-voltage lines usually cost less to build than lower-voltage lines with the same capacity.
+Also, higher-voltage lines of a given capacity usually cost less to build than lower-voltage lines with the same capacity.
 For long distances or very large amounts of power, high voltage lines are more economical.
-Transmission and distribution are discussed in more detail in Sections II.A.3 and II.A.4, below.
+Transmission and distribution are discussed in more detail in Sections II.A.3 and II.A.4.

-Electricity comprises about 12% of the total energy consumed in the United States.
-Since the electric industry requires capital investments for production and delivery on top of the cost of fuels used to generate current, retail electricity expenditures in 2005 were over 28% of all retail energy expenditures (about \$296 billion).
+Electricity comprises about 18% of the total energy consumed in the United States.
+Since the electric industry requires capital investments for production and delivery (on top of the cost of fuel used to generate power), retail electricity expenditures in 2007 were over 28% of all retail energy expenditures (about \$340 billion).
+Transmission and distribution losses for the U.S. are about 7% of the gross generation from power plants.
+11